There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you

 About the book: Titus and Melanie are on their (apparent) second honeymoon in the Okefenokee Swamp.
-On their way to thee cabin the cross six bridges before pulling up to another with rickety stone pilings and room for one car.
+On their way to the cabin, they cross six bridges before pulling up to another with rickety stone pilings and room for one car.

-Way later a tow truck arrives to find Titus laying in thee middle of the road and Melanie is nowhere to be found.
+Way later a tow truck arrives to find Titus laying in the middle of the road and Melanie is nowhere to be found.